What Happened On This Day October 21 In F1 History?

 1984

 Niki Lauda secured his third world championship by a razor-thin margin of just half a point over McLaren teammate Alain Prost at the 1984 Portuguese Grand Prix.
-Starting from eleventh on the grid, Lauda steadily picked his way through the field at Estoril, finishing second behind Prost, to earn enough points to clinch the title.
+Starting from eleventh on the grid, Lauda steadily picked his way through the field at Estoril, finishing second behind Prost, a team 1-2 finish, to earn enough points to clinch the title.
 Afterwards, Lauda reflected, “This has been the hardest season of my life, and that last lap felt like one of the longest.
 But I’ve done it by half a point, and I can tell you, Alain Prost was a tough man to beat.”
 A young Ayrton Senna finished in third place on the Toleman team.

 The race also marked the final victory for French tyre manufacturer Michelin in F1 until their next win at the 2001 San Marino Grand Prix.